Arbitrarily Configurable Wavefunctions via Imaginary Gauge Phase Imprint in Non-Hermitian Lattices

 where the equality of the two integrals follows from the identity $\ln |W \cos (x+\pi) + h| = \ln |W \cos x - h|$.
 This integral can be solved as

 The topological phase transition occurs when $\Lambda^{-1} = 0$, which gives the critical points:

-These analytical results in Fig. \ref{figS1}(a) are in exact agreement with the phase boundaries depicted in Fig. 2(a) of the main text.
+These analytical results in Fig. \ref{figS2}(a) are in exact agreement with the phase boundaries depicted in Fig. 2(a) of the main text.

-To further investigate the critical behaviour of the topological transition, we calculate the correlation-length critical exponent $\nu$ and the dynamical critical exponent $z$.
+We also investigate the critical behaviour near the topological transition by calculating the correlation-length critical exponent $\nu$ and the dynamical critical exponent $z$.
 In the large $L$ limit, both the inverse of localization length $\Lambda^{-1}$ and the imaginary energy gap $\Delta E_{im}$ exhibit the following scaling behaviour near the critical point